-T‾T [K] mean temperature of input heat of cycle; T‾S [K] mean temperature of rejection heat of cycle.
-The mean temperature of input heat of cycle is equivalent of temperature at isothermal process between entropies smin and smax of solved heat cycle, where the amount input of heat at this isothermal process is the same as amount of input heat of solved heat cycle on this part of the cycle.
-The mean temperature of rejection heat of cycle is equivalent of temperature at isothermal process between entropies smax and smin of solved heat cycle, where the amount rejection of heat at this isothermal process is the same as amount of rejection heat of solved heat cycle on this part of the cycle.
+For ideal cycles can be defined mean temperature of input heat of cycle T‾T and mean temperature of rejection heat of cycle T‾S. The mean temperature of input heat of cycle is equivalent of temperature at isothermal process between entropies smin and smax of solved heat cycle, where the amount input of heat at this isothermal process is the same as amount of input heat of solved heat cycle on this part of the cycle.
+The mean temperature of rejection heat of cycle is equivalent of temperature at isothermal process between entropies smax and smin of solved heat cycle, where the amount rejection of heat at this isothermal process is the same as amount of rejection heat of solved heat cycle on this part of the cycle:

 For example, for case the Carnot cycle is mean temperature of input heat of cycle equivalent to temperature T1 (T‾T=T1) and mean temperature of rejection heat of cycle equivalent to temperature T3 (T‾S=T3).
 At steam cycle are temperatures T‾T and T‾S is as follows:

 Purpose this comparison is recovered possibilities of higher thermal efficiency cycles.
 The thermal efficiency is increasing with higher temperature ratio τ‾.
-It means that through increase the mean temperature of input heat of cycle or through decrease the mean temperature of rejection heat of cycle.
+It means that through increase the mean temperature of input heat or through decrease the mean temperature of rejection heat.
 For example, for case the steam cycle is evident that increasing pressure p2 is way to higher the mean temperature of input heat of cycle even to higher thermal efficiency regardless maximum temperature of the cycle.
 Similar way be can defined temperatures T‾T and T‾S for any heat cycle and through these temperatures is can assessed influence individual parameter of the working fluid on thermal efficiency.
 Process comparing a heat cycle with the Carnot cycle with purpose higher thermal efficiency is called Carnotization.
 For example, in energy industry is used Carnotization of steam cycle and Carnotization of Brayton cycle etc.